Living walls, green roofs and other urban greening initiatives can directly benefit the bottom line, writes Vicky Cotton, ESG Director, in CoStar.

-When implemented strategically, as part of wider re-design or refurbishment strategies, living walls, green roofs and pocket parks can bring demonstrable value across a firm’s portfolio.
-With the commercial case for urban greening front of mind, we are seeking to build biodiversity across the assets we manage, from the 380,000 sq. feet Arlington Business Park to Regal House, a 14,000-square-foot office building in London’s Covent Garden.
-These biodiversity strategies have included both carbon-consuming and aesthetically pleasing interventions, from beehives to bat boxes and wildflower meadows to rooftop allotments, and, of course, living green walls.
+Strategic implementation of living walls, green roofs, and pocket parks during redesign or refurbishment adds tangible value to a firm’s portfolio.
+Keeping the commercial benefits of urban greening in focus, we aim to enhance biodiversity across the assets we manage.
+This includes Arlington Business Park, spanning 380,000 sq. feet, and Regal House, a 14,000-square-foot office building in London’s Covent Garden.
+Our biodiversity strategies encompass carbon-consuming and aesthetically pleasing interventions.
+These range from beehives, bat boxes, wildflower meadows, to rooftop allotments, and living green walls.

-The potential results and benefits are well-documented and multi-faceted; reducing heat and energy loss, improving air quality and air flow, as well as minimising air temperature fluctuations.
-Looking beyond the immediate aesthetic boost of greener spaces, the strategic delivery of biodiversity programmes will deliver much-improved places, in which occupiers, and their employees, will choose to spend time.
+The potential outcomes and benefits are extensively documented and varied.
+These include reducing heat and energy loss, enhancing air quality and circulation, and minimising air temperature fluctuations.
+Going beyond the immediate aesthetic enhancement of green spaces, strategically implementing biodiversity programs will create significantly improved places.
+Occupiers and their employees will opt to spend their time in such environments.

 Benefits to business and society

-The UK Green Building Council’s report, “Nature-based solutions for the climate emergency” shows a 40% increase in commercial trading rates following investment in a well-planned green space such as a local park.
+The UK Green Building Council’s report, “Nature-based solutions for the climate emergency” shows a 40% increase in commercial trading rates.
+This is following investment in a well-planned green space such as a local park.
 The addition of street trees, for example, can deliver a 7% increase in property value, along with up to 50% increase in restaurant patronage and “willingness to spend.”

 Revenue benefits can be observed from assets such as Harrogate’s Rudding Park Hotel, where CoStar sister publication Hotel News Now recently reported on the integration of a roof garden into the hotel’s design, designed to bolster the hotel’s revenue streams.
-Although the building had to be structurally modified to support the additional weight of the soil and water for the garden, the investment in a rooftop hospitality venue delivered between £50,000 and £60,000 per month in beverage revenue alone.
+Despite the structural modifications required to support the garden’s weight, investing in a rooftop hospitality venue proved highly lucrative.
+It generated between £50,000 and £60,000 per month in beverage revenue alone.